 A blower door-guided energy audit of your home will reveal all the biggest areas of air infiltration.
 Then you can set about sealing those leaks and improving air quality.

 Upgrade your HVAC system

-We're not saying you should get a new HVAC system just to improve air quality, but newer HVAC systems do include features that can make air your air cleaner.
-When it's time for a new system, you should consider upgrading to one of these units.
+We’re not saying you should get a new HVAC system just to improve air quality, but newer HVAC systems do include features that can make the air your air cleaner.
+When it’s time for a new system, you should consider upgrading to one of these units.